Rediscovering Medellin – A Look at Recent Data to Contextualize a Housing Market Boom

 Now, unlike other Colombian departments, the development of the region is amazing; Along with Medellín, the entire department has experienced an increase in growth that is easily visible on this map provided by DANE:

 Measure the amount of area designated for construction.
-Medellín appears as the city where the largest amount of land is destined for residential construction in the country!
+Medellín appears as the city with the largest amount of land destined for residential construction in the country!
 As seen above, the purple areas represent the departments and are more than 71% of the total constructions, not counting traditional homes and alternatives.
 When one makes the comparison on the map, which is quite complete and interactive, if you are interested I definitely recommend visiting the site and reading it, there is no doubt: Medellín is booming and people seem to be catching up, if you want to look at another interesting graph, enter to the following link: “Geovisor of Geographical Web Services”.

 On another note, Medellín’s neighbor, Itaguí, ended 2019 with 35 new housing projects and has seen an increase in construction of 195 % from the numbers of 2010.
 In the same fashion, Envigado went from having 883 hectares of residential land in 2014 to 1315 in 2019.